rzezeski/try-try-try/2011/riak-core-conflict-resolution/README.md

 enforcement of consistency to read time.
 Furthermore, it only considers consistency in terms of the nodes it can see.
-That is, if the cluster splits into two then a read won't fail but instead will use the data it has access to determine a response.
+That is, if the cluster splits into two then a read won't fail but instead will use the data to which it has access to determine a response.
 When the cluster repairs and another read occurs the system will then take that time to perform _conflict resolution_ in order to reconcile any inconsistencies that were created by the cluster split.
-That is, Riak and systems like it build atop Riak Core, are lazy in their enforcement of consistency.
-Choosing to delay it until absolutely needed.
+That is, Riak and systems like it built atop Riak Core, are lazy in their enforcement of consistency, choosing to delay it until absolutely needed.

 Notice I am not saying one is better than the other.
 Both have their